yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

 ## Future projects

-`Project A.R.T.`, the designated name for our revival of the resolution scaler, has started, and early results look very promising!                    .
+`Project A.R.T.`, the designated name for our revival of the resolution scaler, has started, and early results look very promising!

 {{< imgs
 	"./art.png| Getting blue-shelled at 4K doesn't really help with anger management (Mario Kart 8 Deluxe)"
   >}}

-There are many bugs to fix, optimizations to make and tons of testing to do before we can safely release this feature.
+There are many bugs to fix, optimizations to make, and tons of testing to do before we can confidently release this feature.
 So for now, know that the scaler is returning!

 toastUnlimited [started the preliminary work to get an operational Linux installer](https://github.com/yuzu-emu/yuzu/pull/6667) to accompany our current Windows one.
 This also means offering precompiled builds for both Mainline and Early Access.
-Once it is finished, Linux users will no longer need to be forced to build from the source (if so they prefer)!
+Once it is finished, Linux users will no longer need to be forced to build from the source (if they so prefer)!

 That’s all folks!
 As a certain AI singer would say, thank you for your kind attention.
 See you next time!